top

 Setagaya-Mura, Tokyo, 2014

-Transcription of interview by Casey Mack with architect Osamu Ishiyama, conducted as research for Digesting Metabolism.
+with architect Osamu Ishiyama, conducted as research for Digesting Metabolism.
 Translation by Riyo Namigata.

 I first became aware of Osamu Ishiyama in the mid ’90s, when a photo of his Rias Ark Museum on the cover of the journal GA drew me in with its hybrid of familiar and strange, from salmon pink combined with what looked like salvaged airplane parts.
-Indeed, the art of Ishiyama’s architecture is a peculiar openness that his work achieves—not the clichéd inside/outside boundary-bending of Japanese architecture, but the creation of linkages to multiple associations, processes, and participants.
+Indeed, the art of Ishiyama’s architecture is a peculiar openness that his work achieves—not the clichéd inside/outside boundary-blending of Japanese architecture, but the creation of linkages to multiple associations, processes, and participants.
 A 1968 graduate of Waseda University who studied under Takamasa Yosizaka—a main protagonist in my book Digesting Metabolism—Ishiyama generously met me and my research assistant Riyo Namigata for an interview in the spring of 2014.
 He shared his thoughts on Yosizaka and related phenomena at Setagaya-mura, his house and atelier in Tokyo where he has experimented on himself as much as conceiving ones for others.

 Before the interview, Ishiyama takes us on a tour of the house...